District Policy Washington County School District Logo

 3.5.4.1.
 A career educator who is not satisfied with a Summative Evaluation rating may request a review of the evaluation within 15 days after receiving the written evaluation.

 3.5.4.2.
-If a review is requested, the Superintendent or the Superintendent's Designee shall appoint a person not employed by the District who has expertise in teacher or personnel evaluation to review the evaluation procedures and make recommendations to the superintendent regarding the Educator's Summative Evaluation in accordance with USOE guidelines.
+If a review is requested, the Superintendent or the Superintendent's Designee shall appoint a person not employed by the District who has expertise in teacher or personnel evaluation to review the evaluation procedures and make recommendations to the superintendent regarding the Educator's Summative Evaluation in accordance with USBE guidelines.

 3.5.5.
 Wage Increase and Legislative Supplemental Salary Adjustments

 3.5.5.1.
-An Educator that receives the lowest level (“Not Effective”) on the most recent evaluation may not advance on the salary schedule.
-A Not Effective Rating shall constitute a summative rating of less than satisfactory and subject the Educator to withholding of the most recent legislative allocated salary adjustment pursuant to UCA § 53F-2-405, and Administrative Rule R277-110.
+An Educator that receives the lowest level (“Not Effective”) on the most recent evaluation may not advance on the salary schedule pursuant to UCA § 53G-11-518.
+A “Not Effective” Rating shall constitute a summative rating of less than satisfactory and 3 consecutive “Not Effective” ratings shall subject the Educator to withholding of the most recent legislative allocated salary adjustment pursuant to UCA § 53F-2-405, and Administrative Rule R277-110.

 3.6.
 Educator Deficiencies: